Class PGS_Morphology

 - Parameters:

-- the tolerance to use- Returns:
+shape-distanceTolerance- the tolerance to use- Returns:

-- simplifed copy of the shape
+- simplified copy of the shape

 - See Also: